raymondworkshop/raymondworkshop/README.md

 If you’ve got any questions, suggestions or would like to discuss a project then email me at bestraymond@icloud.com.
 I’d be happy to hear from you.
 I am also available for project consulting, reach out if you'd like to chat.

-I got my M.Sc. in Computer Science at Chinese University of Hong Kong and B.Eng. in Electronic and Information Engineering at WuHan University.
-I also hold a Diploma in International Business Communication at The University of Hong Kong.
-Outside of Technology & Philosophy world, I also like self-development, and experiencing some new.

 You can support my open work by tipping me on [Ko-fi](https://ko-fi.com/muyun), or send me ETH at 0xefa10460013349123a01237379163c3C16dFb906  .